 The Las Vegas community has come together to build a new community healing garden as a prompt and thoughtful response to the Oct.
 1 tragedy, when a lone gunman massacred 59 individuals and injured 526 more who were attending a music festival.
-Stonerose Landscapes principals Jay Pleggenkuhle and Daniel Perez designed a memorial garden this week, currently being constructed on city of Las Vegas property at 1015 S. Casino Center Blvd.
-The garden will feature a wall of remembrance, a grove of trees, shrubs, flowers, walkways of pavers and benches – all to create something beautiful out of something horrific.
+Stonerose Landscapes principals Jay Pleggenkuhle and Daniel Perez designed a memorial garden this week,constructed on city of Las Vegas property at 1015 S. Casino Center Blvd.
+The garden features a wall of remembrance, a grove of trees, shrubs, flowers, walkways of pavers and benches – all to create something beautiful out of something horrific.

 “This is a community garden created by the community, for the community, to heal the community, Pleggenkuhle said.
 “The amazing thing about this project is that everything is donated.”

-This garden park is scheduled to be completed in four days, in time for a ribbon-cutting at 730pm Friday, Oct.
+This garden park was completed in a matter of days days, in time for a ribbon-cutting at 730pm Friday, Oct.
 6, with Mayor Carolyn G. Goodman, Ward 3 Councilman Bob Coffin, and those who contributed and participated.
-The public is invited to attend.

 — City of Las Vegas (@CityOfLasVegas) October 4, 2017

 — City of Las Vegas (@CityOfLasVegas) October 6, 2017